luiul/advanced-sql/README.md

 -- gives each record per department an identifier
 ```

 Note that You can also control the order in which rows are processed by window functions using ORDER BY within OVER.
-(The window ORDER BY does not even have to match the order in which the rows are output.)
-Here is an example:
+(The window ORDER BY does not even have to match the order in which the rows are returned).
+For example:

 ```sql
 SELECT depname, empno, salary, rank() OVER (PARTITION BY depname ORDER BY salary DESC)